danzhang-pm/securbank-aem-ue/README.md

 ## Some hardcoded AEM CS urls have to be replaced
 - Search the AEM urls in code,
 - /conf/securbank/settings/cloudconfigs/edge-delivery-service-configuration/jcr:content, replace the owner and repo
+- At this stage, manually modify the osgiconfig under ui.config for publish tier to resolve the CORS error

 ## Installation